rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

 files, such as host names, and the system will be ready to run.
 To keep the system in sync, run any synchronizing scripts, such as`rsync`, which update the DR site with any changes.
-Apply patches to the DR DB databases as well as to the PROD site application nodes.
+Apply patches to the DR DB databases as well as to the DR site application nodes.

-In the following steps, notice that the physical standby database is configured with the primary database server and that they both are in sync.
+In the following steps, notice that the physical standby database is already configured with the primary database server and that they both are in sync.

 ### DR configuration steps